Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Conclusion

 \section{Conclusion}

 In this paper, we developed a new method to obtain the joint distribution of an outcome and a continuous treatment conditional on covariates when the outcome and the treatment are potentially measured with error.
 Our main innovation and departure from the existing literature was to model both the outcome and the treatment as a function of the covariates; that is, changing the problem from measurement error on the left and right to two cases of measurement error on the left.
-Then, we showed that the copula of the outcome and treatment was identified in this setup which, in turn, implies that a large number of parameters of interest (particularly in the intergenerational mobility and continuous treatment effects literature) are identified.
+Then, we showed that the copula of the outcome and treatment was identified in this setup, which, in turn, implies that a large number of distributional effect parameters of interest are identified.

 We applied our approach to study intergenerational income mobility.
-We use this as a leading example for our approach because researchers studying intergenerational income mobility only have noisy measurements of an individual's permanent income.
-In addition, we used recent data from the NLSY where only one observation of child's and parents' income was available which means that many existing approaches to accounting for measurement error are not applicable.
+We use this as a leading example for our approach because researchers studying intergenerational income mobility typically only have noisy measurements of an individual's permanent income.
+In addition, we used recent data from the NLSY where only one observation of child's and parents' income was available, which means that many existing approaches to accounting for measurement error are not applicable.
 We found that accounting for measurement error led to substantially lower estimates of a variety of measures of intergenerational mobility relative to implementing common alternative approaches while ignoring measurement error.